pombreda/getpaid/getpaid.variantsproduct/trunk/README.txt

 Installation
 ============

-# Include *gegpaid.atshop* Python egg in your buildout
+#.
+Include *gegpaid.atshop* Python egg in your buildout

-# Run add-on product installer
+#.
+Run add-on product installer

+**WARNING**: Product ships with dependency to FancyZoom Javascript library which is a non-free product.
+`Read more about FancyZoom licensing terms <http://www.cabel.name/2008/02/fancyzoom-10.html>`_.

 TODO
 ====

 * Dimension field formal support for content items

-* Currenct is hardcoded in currency.py - GetPaid doesn't have UI to set the portal currency though UI
+* Currency is hardcoded in currency.py - GetPaid doesn't have UI to set the portal currency though UI

 * Price format is hardcoded

+* Replace Fancyzoom with a free library

 Author
 ======